-As a nation we have the courage to take a leading place in achieving the environmental aims of a global society.

-Our international reputation for environmental and humane responsibility is lost.
+Options for a Vision By 2050 Are we moving closer to the preferred Vision or in the reverse Direction?
+The current draft Vision for Australia Together As a nation we have the courage to take a leading place in achieving the environmental aims of a global society.
+Con balance we are moving away from the Vision.
+Getting better - undetermined No monitoring is in place yet that has indicated positive travel.
+A Reverse Vision: Our international reputation for environmental and humane responsibility is lost.
 Our climate has heated by more than 4° Celsius due to our obstructive and destructive international participation.
 Vast areas of Australia are uninhabitable for humans.
 Ecosystems have collapsed and with them our economy.

-Are we moving closer to the preferred Vision or in the reverse Direction?

-Getting better - undetermined

-- Australia's behaviour in Paris Agreement negotiations has been nothing short of appalling.
-We now set the standard for indecency on climate. - Australia has failed to heed warnings of climate scientists in favour of corporate greed in fossil fuels, minerals, insurance funds and big news media profits.
-The result has been an earlier than expected onset of bigger natural disasters, including bushfires, floods, massive inland river fish kills, and loss of large sections of the Great Barrier Reef. - Destruction of the resources of the Great Artesian Basin by gas fracking and mining exploitation is creating the conditions where land in Australia's interior will be uninhabitable. - Australia's reduction of humanitarian aid and contribution to the UN Green fund has reduced us to international pariahs. - Courage and international leadership on climate change is non-existent.
+Getting worse Australia's behaviour in Paris Agreement negotiations has been nothing short of appalling.
+We now set the standard for indecency on climate.
+Australia has failed to heed warnings of climate scientists in favour of corporate greed in fossil fuels, minerals, insurance funds and big news media profits.
+The result has been an earlier than expected onset of bigger natural disasters, including bushfires, floods, massive inland river fish kills, and loss of large sections of the Great Barrier Reef.
+Destruction of the resources of the Great Artesian Basin by gas fracking and mining exploitation is creating the conditions where land in Australia's interior will be uninhabitable.
+Australia's reduction of humanitarian aid and contribution to the UN Green fund has reduced us to international pariahs.
+Courage and international leadership on climate change is non-existent.